 Jarvis, H. and Achilleos, M. (2013).
 ‘From computer assisted language learning (CALL) to mobile assisted language use.’
 TESL-EJ.
 Vol. 16.
 No.4. pp. 1-18.

 Jarvis, H. (2013).
 ‘Computer Assisted Language Learning (CALL): Asian learners and users going beyond traditional frameworks.’
 Asian EFL Journal.
 Vol.15.
 No.1. pp. 190-201.

-A number of my publications are available for download - CLICK HERE
+A number of additional publications are also available for download - CLICK HERE

 January, 2013.
 33rd Thai TESOL International Conference.
 Thailand.
 Featured speaker on 'E novations: digital residents, informal learning and non-native English users.'